agersant/polaris/docs/SETUP.md

 From here, you might want to adjust your system to run Polaris on login using Systemd, Cron or whichever method your distribution endorses.

 If you want to uninstall Polaris, execute `make uninstall-xdg` from the extracted archive's directory (or `make uninstall` if you made a system-wide install).
 This will delete all the files and directories listed above (including your configuration, playlists, etc.).
 If you customized the install process by specifying environment variables like `PREFIX`, make sure they are set to the same values when running the uninstall command.

-## In a docker container

-To run polaris from a Docker container, please follow instructions from the [docker-polaris](https://github.com/ogarcia/docker-polaris) repository.